 Although the investigation into this accident is ongoing, passengers injured in a vehicle operated by a negligent driver do have recourse in the state’s civil courts.
 Such occupants, under certain circumstances, may pursue compensation for unpaid medical expenses, pain-and-suffering, possible lost wages, long-term rehabilitation costs and other losses.

-Our firm works hard to get victims the just compensation that they deserve.
+Our firm works hard to get injured individuals the just compensation that they deserve.
 We fight for the rights of our clients.
 If you or a loved one suffers injury in a car accident, please reach out to us.
 We offer a complimentary consultation with a Odessa car accident lawyer.
 To learn more, please contact us.